 Open-angle is the most common kind of glaucoma.
 It occurs slowly as people age.
 The drainage area in the eye becomes clogged.
 Not enough fluid drains from the eye, so pressure slowly builds up.

 Closed-angle glaucoma is less common than open-angle.
 It usually comes on quickly.
 The drainage area in the eye suddenly becomes completely blocked.
-If not treated right away, blindness can occur quickly.
+If not treated right away, eye pressure quickly leads to blindness.

 You may notice blurred vision and rainbow halos around lights.
 You may also have headaches, nausea, vomiting, and severe pain.